Santa Barbara Independent: Attributes

 The paper includes news stories, arts, music, book, and film coverage, an entertainment calendar, a lifestyle section, and reviews of restaurants and culture.
 The Independent also does investigative reporting on a variety of issues, from the environment to local politics.

 After the beginning of the Santa Barbara News-Press controversy in 2006, the Independent implemented Web-based columns and news articles at independent.com.
 The internet edition is updated daily, and more frequently during some local events, such as the 2008 Gap and Tea brush fires and the Jesusita fire in 2009.
 A community-alert system called IndyAlert has also been developed to send out e-mail and cell-phone messages during disasters and community emergencies.
 The website, independent.com, was deemed the most-visited news website in Santa Barbara County.

 In 2008 and 2013, the newspaper industry magazine Editor & Publisher named the Independent the "Best Weekly Affiliated Website in the United States."
 In 2008 the Independent was named one of "10 That Do It Right."

-The newspaper has been described by editor-in-chief Marianne Partridge as somewhat liberal.
+The newspaper has been described by editor-in-chief Marianne Partridge as "more often than not a tabloid primarily for entertainment purposes, and somewhat liberal."